aliktl/professional/README.md

   - https://interviewing.io/guides/hiring-process

-I am going to become very professional businessman
+I am going to become very professional businessman,

+next level = rentier -> a person living on income from property or investments.